Gavin Massey: Wigan Athletic

 Following Leyton Orient's relegation to the National League, Massey decided to leave the club to sign for League One club Wigan Athletic on a two-year contract.
 His first goals for the club came when he scored twice in a 3–0 win at Charlton Athletic on 12 September.
 He scored another goal four days later in a 3–0 win over Bristol Rovers at the DW Stadium.
 Wigan reached the quarter-finals of the FA Cup that season, and Massey played all eight of the club's fixtures, including the wins over Premier League clubs Bournemouth, West Ham United and Manchester City, and the quarter-final defeat to Southampton.
 He also scored six goals in 35 starts and seven substitute appearances in the league as Wigan secured promotion into the Championship as champions of League One.

 Massey scored his first Championship goal in a 3–0 victory at Stoke City on 22 August, having also provided the assist for Will Grigg's opening goal of the game.
 He had to wait another seven months for his next goal, in a 2–1 defeat at Derby County on 5 March.
 He scored further goals in victories over Bolton Wanderers and Leeds United to take his final tally for the 2018–19 season to five goals in twenty games as Paul Cook's Wigan retained their second tier status with an 18th-place finish.
-The brace against Leeds at Elland Road all-but secured safety from relegation and was described by the local newspaper as "the undoubted highlight of his stay" at the club.
+The brace against Leeds at Elland Road all but secured safety from relegation and was described by the local newspaper as "the undoubted highlight of his stay" at the club.

 Massey made 23 starts and 10 substitute appearances without scoring a goal in the 2019–20 campaign as Wigan were relegated in 23rd-place after having been deducted 12 points for entering administration.
-He featured only 17 times in the 2020–21 season and did not score a goal as Wigan finished just one place and one point above the League One relegation zone.
+He featured only 17 times in the 2020–21 season.
+He did not score a goal, as Wigan finished just one place and one point above the League One relegation zone.
 Massey scored his first goal in over two years with a late consolation goal in a 2–1 home defeat to Lincoln City on 26 October.
 He scored his final goal for the club in a 6–0 beating of Oldham Athletic in the EFL Trophy on 4 January.
 He made 46 appearances in the 2021–22 season, scoring two goals, though made only nine league starts as Wigan again secured promotion into the Championship as League One champions.
 Massey was released in June 2022 after five seasons with the club, having scored 13 goals in 166 club appearances.